jennjwang/eup-blockly-priv/README.md

 # EUP-Blockly

-A visual programming editor with Blockly to support non-technical users in interacting with RL systems and systems based on the trigger-action programming paradigm.
+A visual programming editor with Blockly to support non-technical users in interacting with RL systems and systems under different programming paradigms.
 You can access the interface [here.](https://eup-blockly.herokuapp.com/task1.html)

 Task 1: https://eup-blockly.herokuapp.com/task1.html